eda-ricercatore/gulyas-scripts/notes/reviews/Hennessy2018a.md

 + atavistic
 + carte blanche
 	- we can start nearly carte blanche
++ category innovation, rather than merely product innovation
 + cold selling a new idea to investors
 + conscientious workers/students
 + "converting detractors into committed supporters"
 	\cite[\S5 Courage: Standing Up for the Institution and the Community, pp. 79]{Hennessy2018a}.
++ embark on a campaign to educate stakeholders that the status quo is not enough
 + fieldwork
 + from XYZ to ABC, from QWERTY to ZXCVB
 	- they asked about from XYZ to ABC, from QWERTY to ZXCVB.